LeoooLagOS/dotfiles/80_System/Vault Structure Philosophy.md

 This is for topics outside of my core CS curriculum.
 - **`30_Natural_Languages/`**

 ---
+### ## 40-49: Personal Setup & Configuration workstation️
+This category is for the "workshop"—the practical documentation of my personal machine configurations, custom scripts, and setup guides.
+It separates my specific implementation from general theory.
+- **`40_My_Setup/`**

+---
 ### ## 80-99: System & Meta ⚙️
 This range is reserved for utility and system-related folders.
 Placing them in the 80s and 90s intentionally pushes them to the bottom of the file list, keeping them out of the way of my primary knowledge folders.